essien12/NAIJA-DISH/README.md

-# NAIJA-DISH
+# Naija Dish 🍛

-this is about  ordering food and drink and snack to eat and enjoy yourself
+Naija Dish is a project showcasing different Nigerian foods and recipes.

+## Features
+- List of popular Nigerian dishes
+- Descriptions and images of each dish
+- Links to recipes and preparation methods